kathegrima/hardware-pm-starter-kit/guides/01-getting-started.md

 - Test results and analysis
 - Updated BOM with confirmed components

-**Limitations**: Prototypes may look somewhat ugly, raw, and lack beautiful cosmetic finish.
+**Limitations**: Prototypes may look "somewhat ugly," raw, and lack beautiful cosmetic finish.
 The EVT prototype can miss some non-key mechanical features such as handles, curves in enclosure, painting, etc.

 **Gate Criteria**:
 - Core functionality proven